TheWeion/fp_lap2_code_challenge/README.md

 * Run `npm test` to launch test suite.
 * Run `npm seedDev` to seed Dev Database.

+### Bash Scripts

+## `bash _scripts/startDev.sh`
+- Starts client, api, and DB services.
+- runs DB migrations.
+- Seeds DB for the dev environment.
+- Serves the client-side on localhost:8080 (127.0.0.1:8080).
+- Serves the API on localhost:3000 (127.0.0.1:3000).

+## `bash _scripts/teardown.sh`
+- Stops all running services.
+- Removes the containers.
+- Removes the Volumes.
+- Bang and the dev envionment is gone!.

+## `bash _scripts/stop.sh`
+- Stops the client, api, and DB services.

 ## Changelog

 ### client/index.html